-Many of these chemicals emanate from runoff, pharmaceutical pollution, pesticide applications and mixtures of hazardous chemicals that pose significant risks to human health and the environment.
+Many of these chemicals emanate from several sources including industry, agriculture, transport and our homes (e.g., pharmaceuticals), forming mixtures of hazardous chemicals that pose significant risks to human health and the environment.
 Link has briefed on chemical cocktails, outlining the key issues and asks for reducing the toxic burden on our rivers.